mattdibi/eclipsecon-keyboard-talk/slides.md

 ![bg right:33% 85%](./media/firmware/layer.gif)

 <!--
-This is the bread and butter of custom mechanical keyboards: layers.
+Let's start with the bread and butter of custom mechanical keyboards: layers.

 This amounts to changing the behaviour of a key by pressing another key.
 You might be familiar with the FN key on some laptops which turns the function row in brightness control or media control.
 This is essentially it.